 A continuation of FREN 341, this course presents the study of morphology, syntax and semantics, the major divisions in linguistics.
 It will therefore deal with word forms, with word groups in a sentence structure and with the meaning of word phrases.
-Prerequisites: FREN 215 or 341.
-Credit will be granted for only one of FREN 342 and FREN 340.
+Credit will be granted for only one of FREN 342 or FREN 340.
+Prerequisite: FREN 215 or 341.
 Three credits.
+Not offered 2015-2016.